blanclist/CDNet/README.md

 ### 2. Download the datasets

 We evaluate our CDNet on seven commonly used datasets: NJU2K, STERE, DES, NLPR, SSD, LFSD, and DUT.
-These datasets can be download from the links provided in http://dpfan.net/d3netbenchmark/.
+These datasets can be downloaded from the links provided in http://dpfan.net/d3netbenchmark/.

 ### 3. Download pre-trained models